mmoralesgw/marketing_donor_registration_app/GITHUB_SETUP.md

 1. Go to https://github.com
 2. Click "New repository"
 3. Name: `donor-management-system` (or your choice)
-4. Description: "Marketing Donor Registration Form for Goodwill South Florida"
+4. Description: "Goodwill Donated Goods Form for Goodwill South Florida"
 5. Choose: **Private** (recommended) or Public
 6. Don't initialize with README (you already have one)
 7. Click "Create repository"